Arunima-Paul/PowerBI_Hotel_Revenue_Analysis/README.md

 Key points to remember-
 1.In hospitality sector Weekday starts from Sunday to Thursday, Friday and Saturday are considered Weekend.
-.
 2.Total available rooms- if a hotel has 100 rooms, 5 rooms are out of order then available rooms are 95.
-.
 3. RevPAR- Revenue per available room  - Total Revenue / Total rooms available to sell.
-.
 4. ADR –Average Daily Rate- The average rate the rooms are sold.
-.
 5. Occupancy % = Total rooms occupied / Total rooms available.
 • If occupancy is 100% then ADR and RevPAR will be equal.
 Depending upon the available rooms all the calculation will vary.
 For daily available room DSRN is considered.
-6.DSRN - Daily sellable room nights
+6.DSRN - Daily sellable room nights.
-.
 7.URN- Utilised Room Nights – if you have a100 room hotel, with 100 available rooms and if 50 rooms are booked and stayed by customers, then URN is 50.
-• DURN - Daily Utilized Room Nights
+• DURN - Daily Utilized Room Nights.
-.
 8.BRN- Booked Room Nights – if 60 customers made booking and 10 end ends up not staying due to cancellation and no show, then 50 customers stayed and 50 is BRN.
 • DBRN - Daily Booked Room Nights
 • URN = BRN + No show + Cancellation